 This pre-#GivingTuesday email from World Help is one of the best we’ve seen.
 It covers many bases, such as the date of the drive, the intended impact/fund recipients, and a call to action linking the reader up to “Learn More.”

-Even if you decided not to run a full-blown fundraising campaign on this International Day of Giving, it’s vital you work to keep your organization top-of-mind.
+Even if you decided not to run a full-blown fundraising campaign on this International day of giving, it’s vital you work to keep your organization top of mind.
 After all, there are hundreds, if not thousands, of causes vying for your donor’s attention.
 If you don’t reach out now, you’ll be missing out.
+Make sure your donors know how they can give to you on this day, regardless of your other plans.

 Try one or more of these strategies to engage your supporters on #GivingTuesday: